01 of 10

-Several airport lounges are available to passengers at Toronto Pearson International Airport who either qualify through airline affiliation or who are willing to pay a flat fee for use - usually between CAN $35 and $60 (as of 2016).
+Several airport lounges are available to passengers at Toronto Pearson International Airport who either qualify through airline affiliation or who are willing to pay a flat fee for use.

 Terminal 1 features three Air Canada lounges, all of which serve hot and cold food, alcohol, showers, free wi-fi, magazines, newspapers, televisions, and computers.
 If you're not an Air Canada eligible member, you must purchase your lounge pass with your ticket.